-11. Restructuring and Other Charges
+10. Restructuring and Other Charges

 In the first quarter of fiscal 2016, the Company closed its manufacturing facility located in New Haven, Indiana.
 The Company incurred restructuring and other charges during the first quarter of fiscal 2016 of approximately \$3.4 million (\$2.1 million after the associated tax benefit), related to the facility closing.
 These charges include severance and benefit costs of approximately \$1.7 million, lease termination costs of approximately \$0.7 million, inventory-related charges of approximately \$0.6 million, and other associated net costs, which include accelerated depreciation related to fixed assets, of approximately \$0.4 million.
 These charges are reflected in cost of sales in the Company's Consolidated Financial Statements.
-Management expects that the facility closure will reduce operating costs by approximately \$12.0 million annually beginning in the fourth quarter of fiscal 2016.
-All production from the facility will be absorbed by the Company's third party manufacturing suppliers.
+Management expects that the facility closure will reduce operating costs by approximately \$12.0 million annually.
+All production from the facility was absorbed by the Company's third party manufacturing suppliers.
+There are no remaining liabilities associated with the facility closure.